DeMoorJasper/Presentor/README.md

 * Pre-styled template
 * Routing

+## Templates

+* Title Slide
+* Content Slide
+* Code Fragment Slide

 ## Getting started

 ### Creating a Slide

-Create a react component, you can find examples on every template inside `/src/components/slides`, these are the demo slides.
+Create a react component, you can find an example for every template inside `/src/components/slides`.

 ### Naming

-For the best result name your slide files according to this naming convention: `Slide{SlideID}.js`
+As the slide imports are alphabetically orders, please maintain the naming convention `Slide{SlideID}.js`